starsinmypockets/docs/docs/developers/views.md

 # Views

-Pproducers and consumers of data want to have data presented in tables and graphs -- "views" on the data.
+Producers and consumers of data want to have data presented in tables and graphs -- "views" on the data.
 They want this for a range of reasons, from simple eyeballing to drawing out key insights.

 <div class="mermaid">
 graph LR